Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Methods

 These two types of \emph{mass transfer events}, along with stellar winds mass-loss, are the main mechanisms by which the stars lose their envelopes and lead to possible formation of a compact object.
 Together, these possibilities sketch a simplified, yet complicated landscape of possible evolutionary pathways and their imprint on the correlations between the progenitor and observed binary properties.

+Similar methods are used to study the theoretical properties of source binaries of HMXBs and of gravitational-wave driven mergers.
 Currently, there are a handful of observed HMXBs \cite{2023hxga.book..143F} in the Milky Way and nearby satellites.
 Comparatively, the number of observed binary BH mergers has grown quickly over the last decade and is expected to accelerate exponentially in the coming years and in next decade with the advent of third-generation gravitational-wave detectors \cite{CE2021,ET2020,2024ApJ...969..108B}.
 The observed population of HMXBs are unlikely progenitors of detectable gravitational wave populations due to their differences in redshift and metallicity dependence \cite{2022ApJ...929L..26F,2022ApJ...938L..19G,2023MNRAS.524..245R}.
-However, this implies that our understanding of the formation of binaries and their progenitors may be revealed with greater certainty in the future.
+However, this implies that our understanding of the formation of binaries and their progenitors may be revealed with greater certainty in the future by combining knowledge gained from both classes of sources.

 The complementarity between studies of HMXBs and gravitational wave mergers can be seen, for example, when considering the progenitors of a known binary.
 One can attempt to produce \textsc{COSMIC} output from grids of forward evolutions of binaries and select cuts from the output based on criteria specifying the properties of the desired HMXBs.
 This is the usual approach as demonstrated in Ref.~\cite{2020ApJ...896...34H}, who used a model for the jet of SS\,433 in conjunction with a binary population synthesis model to predict the likely XRB binary parameters of SS\,433 given observations of its jet.